 - Follow all hygiene guidance including washing your hands. - Ensure that all arrangements have been made prior to leaving home so that any government advice on social distancing, as an example, can be maintained at any facility.
-This may mean prior coordination of activities with the facility management or other coaches. - Risk assessment documents are available here. - A risk assessment template relating to COVID-19 cleaning is available here as an example. - Government advice on cleaning is here.
+This may mean prior coordination of activities with the facility management or other coaches. - Risk assessment documents are available here. - A risk assessment template relating to COVID-19 cleaning is available here as an example.

-- Coaches and leaders, along with athletes and runners, should ensure they are prepared and have planned for circumstances where injuries or other accidents occur, and they have mitigating procedures and plans in place to resolve the issue while maintaining all government guidance. - Ensure you have enough food and hydration for the session. - Be aware that changing facilities and toilets may not be open.
+- Government advice on cleaning is here. - Coaches, leaders, and athletes should ensure they are prepared and have planned for circumstances where injuries or other accidents occur, and they have mitigating procedures and plans in place to resolve the issue while maintaining all government guidance. - Ensure you have enough food and hydration for the session. - Be aware that changing facilities and toilets may not be open